databricks/scala-style-guide/README.md

 - Avoid chaining (and/or nesting) more than 3 operations.
 - If it takes more than 5 seconds to figure out what the logic is, try hard to think about how you can express the same functionality without using monadic chaining.
 As a general rule, watch out for flatMaps and folds.
 - A chain should almost always be broken after a flatMap (because of the type change).
+- Do not chain it with if-else block.

 A chain can often be made more understandable by giving the intermediate result a variable name, by explicitly typing the variable, and by breaking it down into more procedural style.
 As a contrived example:
 ```scala